Can adults have braces, yes, they definitely can!

 At our practice we regularly use aesthetic, tooth-coloured or invisible braces to help you feel more confident about wearing an orthodontic appliance.
-Our aim is to help you achieve a great smile that you can always be proud of, but do so in the most pleasant way possible.
+Our aim is to help you achieve a great smile that you can always be proud of but do so in the most pleasant and discreet way possible.
+Invisible braces.

 Book Appointment Patient Journey